-Christiano Rehder is a partner at Lefosse.
-He specialises in corporate law and capital markets, having acted across different areas of the practice – most notably in mergers and acquisitions, equity public offerings, tender offers and debt issuances.
-He advises local and foreign clients from various sectors including AES, Eletropaulo, Dufry, Uniper, Alupar, Itaú, Temasek, Santos Brasil, Log-In and PSA.
+Christiano Rehder is a partner at Lefosse who specialises in corporate law and capital markets, having acted through different perspectives most notably in mergers and acquisitions, equity public offerings, tender offers (OPA) and debt issuances for local and foreign clients of various profiles.
 He has also advised clients in corporate restructurings, private equity investments, project finance, foreign investments, setting up of local businesses and joint venture formation.
-Previously, Christiano was an in-house counsel at Dufry Group in Zurich and Basel, Switzerland.
-He also served as an associate at Mattos Filho, Veiga Filho, Marrey Jr e Quiroga Advogados in São Paulo.
-Christiano obtained his law degree from the University of São Paulo.
+Previously, Christiano was in-house counsel at Dufry Group, in Zurich/Basel, Switzerland, and associate at Mattos Filho, Veiga Filho, Marrey Jr e Quiroga Ad-vogados, in São Paulo.

 Questions & Answers